cnadler86/micropython-camera-API/README.md

 ## Plans for the future

-- [ ] implement structure in repo to include other boards like xiao sense
-- [ ] harmonize properties to standard ones at API level, e.g. jpeg quality to the range 100=very good, 1/0= very bad
 - [ ] edge case: enable usage of pins such as i2c for other applications
 - [ ] provide examples in binary image with lfs-merge
 - [ ] include camera driver version in API